-Spotify and Netflix have famously disrupted the traditional broadcasting industry.
+- Spotify and Netflix have famously disrupted the traditional broadcasting industry.

-    In this article, I highlight 5 disruptive technology examples in intelligent automation.
+In this article, I highlight 5 current disruptive technology examples in intelligent automation.

 You will also see a sample of top vendors our research team has selected based on functionality and market readiness.